The Building Authorization System in Romania

 - Traffic Police approval might be required.
-Unfortunately, at least in Bucharest, they do not issues such approval (aviz)
+Unfortunately, at least in Bucharest, they do not issue such approval (aviz)

-I know, I know, what could be more complicated that the Direct Authorization?
+I know, I know, what could be more complicated than the Direct Authorization?

 The steps are the same, but:

-- Pre-approvals for PUZ or PUD, including most of the land related pre-approvals.
+- Pre-approvals for PUZ or PUD, including most of the land-related pre-approvals.
 Attention!
-The pre-approvals for the PUZ or PUD sometimes are not allowed to be used during the further steps, some new ones might be issued for construction phase, aka the direct authorization.
+The pre-approvals for the PUZ or PUD sometimes are not allowed to be used during the further steps, some new ones might be issued for the construction phase, aka the direct authorization.

 - Opportunity study and Public consultation.

 - CTUAT pre-approval for PUD/PUZ (Aviz CTUAT – Comisia Tehnică de Urbanism și Amenajarea Teritoriului) Urban and Territory Planning Comity.

 - City or County Hall Chief-Architect approval (usually a formality after CTUAT Approval has been issued)